Low End Mac Reader Specials

 On a cost-per-gigabyte basis, hard drives have it all over flash memory, and they're also available in much higher capacities.
 Read and write speeds are close to each other, making hard drives much better than SSDs for virtual memory or other applications that frequently write data.
 The drawback is that hard drives have moving parts, generate heat and noise, may draw more power than SSDs, and are susceptible to damage when dropped.

 Perhaps the biggest difference between SSDs and hard drives is buffering.
 Hard drives have buffers (also called caches), which may be as small as 64 KB on really old drives or as large as 32 MB on some of today's top-end drives.
 The drive cache is memory on the drive controlled by its microcontroller.
-The purpose of the cache is to store data read from the hard drive and pass it along to the computer.
+The purpose of the cache is to store data read from the hard drive and pass it along to the computer more quickly than it can be read from the drive platters.

 In the early days of Macintosh computing, SCSI hard drives had minuscule buffers.
 You had to set the interleave of your hard drive so it wouldn't overwhelm your Mac's SCSI bus - and that was a different setting for the Mac Plus, Mac SE, and Mac II, making it a real hassle to move a drive between Macs.

 Possibly the first widely used drive to overcome this problem was the Quantum Prodrive, which had a 64 KB buffer.
-Interleave was no longer an issue, as the buffer could accept data as fast as the hard drive could dish it out and feed it to the Mac no faster than the SCSI bus could accept it.
-This unleashed performance, and Prodrives were very popular "back in the day" (circa 1990).
+Interleave was no longer an issue, as the buffer could accept data as fast as the hard drive could dish it out and feed it to the Mac as fast as the SCSI bus could accept it.
+This unleashed hard drive performance, and Prodrives were very popular "back in the day" (circa 1990).

 Improving Flash Performance